RenderBr/Supplier/README.md

 ## ⚠️ Dependencies:

-Supplier releases are already bundled with all of the dependencies required **HOWEVER, an active & working MongoDB is required for Auxiliary to function properly,** which Supplier depends on.
+Supplier releases are already bundled with all of the dependencies required and you can utilize either MongoDB or SQLite for your database storage.
 - CSF.Net.TShock
 - Auxiliary
+- SQLite.NET

 ## ❔ So, how is this better than [InfChests V3](https://github.com/MarioFoli/InfiniteChestsV3)?
  - Mobile-crossplay support